Stop Making Self-Care For moms so complicated

 There are so many amazing books but as moms we don’t always have the sheer amount of time needed to read an actual book.
 I love to listen to my favourite books when I walk or clean, or as I am falling asleep.
 It’s a great habit that can really enrich your life but doesn’t cost money, especially if you can get them through your local library.

 There’s nothing quite as therapeutic as getting all the words down that you can’t or won’t say out loud to someone.
 It costs nothing and yet, for me, I feel infinitely lighter once I’ve gotten my thoughts and feelings out for the day.
+If you need some prompts, I’ve got you covered as well.

 Meditation and prayer can be an extremely powerful tool for mindfulness, peace and tuning into yourself.
 The intentional quiet that we create when we do it has multiple therapeutic benefits and is so good for our overall well-being.
 If you find it hard to quiet down, there are plenty of apps like Insight Timer to help you really focus on breathing and relaxation techniques.